sculptor/sculptor.github.io/documentation/advanced-tutorial.md

   - Be placed in the 'generator' package in order to be recognized by Sculptor.

-    You can use a different package by setting the 'sculptor.defaultOverridesPackage' system property.
+    You can use a different package by setting the `sculptor.defaultOverridesPackage` system property.

   - Follow the *\<template or transformation to be overridden\>*Override naming convention

   - Extend the template or transformation to be overridden

-  - Be marked with the @ChainOverride annotation
+  - Be marked with the `@ChainOverride` annotation

 For an example of the override mechanism in use, see the [sculptor-shipping-generator](https://github.com/sculptor/sculptor/tree/develop/sculptor-examples/mongodb-samples/sculptor-shipping-generator) project, which goes along with the [sculptor-shipping](https://github.com/sculptor/sculptor/tree/develop/sculptor-examples/mongodb-samples/sculptor-shipping) project.